âď¸ Snow

 - Go fast(ish) uphill (you need momentum).

 - Carry easy traction in your car: kitty litter (I donât have a cat, but I keep some around as part of my general emergency supplies in case we lose indoor plumbing), or sample size pieces of carpet (lay them down to get out of wherever you are, then put it in park and collect them).
-You should also have chains in the car, even if you have snow tires, at a minimum to get through relevant checkpoints.

 - If you have 4WD, this is a great time to engage to get out of a stuck spot (but turn it back off when youâre done).